 Do you feel that there at not enough hours in the day to get everything done?
 It’s not surprising if you do since your plate is probably overflowing with things you need to do to keep your spa or massage practice humming.
-You not only have to manage clients and staff, you’ve got to keep on top of inventory both back bar and retail, pay bills, deal with any equipment problems, negotiate with suppliers and other vendors, and keep marketing efforts going to build your business.
+You not only have to manage clients and staff, but you’ve also got to keep on top of inventory both back bar and retail, pay bills, deal with any equipment problems, negotiate with suppliers and other vendors, and keep marketing efforts going to build your business.

 If you find that too many things are slipping, it’s time to take stock of how you are managing your day.
 There are many ways to be more efficient and productive and not feel bogged down.
-Plus you’ll be more prepared for any unexpected challenges that come your way.
+Plus, you’ll be more prepared for any unexpected challenges that come your way.

-Make a ‘to do’ list: You’ve probably heard that before, but it actually can help you be more productive when you set aside 10-15 minutes at the beginning of each day to decide what things you need to get done, such as check retail inventory to prepare for a big event or work with your web developer to update the website with new spring skin care treatments.
+You’ve probably heard that before, but it actually can help you be more productive when you set aside 10-15 minutes at the beginning of each day to decide what things you need to get done, such as check retail inventory to prepare for a big event or work with your web developer to update the website with new spring skincare treatments.

-Set times to check email: Checking email can be a real time sink.
+Checking email can be a real-time sink.
 Set aside times each day to check email – that goes for voice mail as well.
-Experts offer a range of suggestions on just how often you should you check email throughout the day.
+Experts offer a range of suggestions on just how often you should check email throughout the day.
 Four to five times seems to be about right.
-Figure out what works for you in terms of getting the things done you need to and stick with it.
+Figure out what works for you to get the things done you need to and stick with it.

-Set deadlines: Try to set deadlines to get tasks done.
+Try to set deadlines to get tasks done.
 Sometimes by imposing a deadline, you get things done even faster.

 To run an efficient business, you need to be as productive as possible and not feel overwhelmed.
-Some of these tips and others you may learn from friends and other business associates can help get you through demanding days.
+Some of these tips and others you may learn from friends and other business associates can help you through demanding days.